Basic Steps in Running for Office

-- Get a copy of Campaign Manual 2 from the FPPC website or from the City Clerk; read it and give a copy to you Treasurer.
+- Get a copy of Campaign Manual 2 from the FPPC website or from the City Clerk; read it and give a copy to your Treasurer.

-- Check with your City Clerk to become familiar with any special requirements your City has regarding campaign contributions and expenditures, particularly those related to contribution limits and times during which contribution may be accepted.
+- Check with the City Clerk to become familiar with any special requirements your City has regarding campaign contributions and expenditures, particularly those related to contribution limits and times during which contributions may be accepted.

-- Before you collect or spend any funds in connection with your campaign, file a From 501, Candidate Intention Statement.
+- Before you collect or spend any funds in connection with your campaign, file a Fm 501, Candidate Intention Statement.